GGleym/GGleym/README.md

-- 👋 Hi, I’m @GGleym.
+- 👋 Hi, I’m Glejm Ivan.
 - 👀 I’m interested in such things like web-debelopment, blogging, avitaion and everything like that :)
-- 🌱 I’m currently learning front-end.
+- 🖥️ I’m a middle frontend engineer, specializing on React, TS and Next.js.
+For styling I'm using styled-components.
+- 🌱 Currently I'm learning golang as a backend language to become a Full-stack engineer.
-- 📫 You can easily dm me at telegram or instagram.
-There are my contacts: tg @GGleym Inst @gleymas.
+- 📫 You can easily DM me in telegram or instagram.
+Contacts are below:

+> Inst: @gleymas

+> Telegram: @GGleym

+> mail: gleymivan@icloud.com

 <!---
 GGleym/GGleym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.